I’ve been teaching in China for nearly six years and in that time I’ve met a great many fellow expat teachers from all over the world.

 Being tied down to one city because you have your apartment and spouse there would greatly reduce your opportunities.

-Due in a large part to China’s one-child policy, an only child is understandably very precious to Chinese parents who spare no effort in looking after and greatly spoiling their children.
+Due in a large part to China’s one-child policy, an only child is understandably very precious to Chinese parents who spare no effort in looking after and spoiling their children.

 The children in turn, form a great attachment to their parents and see it as their duty to look after their parents in their old age.